 If you are a full-time student with dependent children, you may be entitled to help from the Parent's Learning Allowance through student finance.

 This extra finance (along with the Childcare Grant) can help pay for childcare and other costs related to your course.

-You may be entitled receive up to £1,508 per year for course-related costs, which is paid in three instalments and can again be applied for through Student Finance England.
+You may be entitled receive between £50 and £1,766 per year for course-related costs, which is paid in three instalments and can again be applied for through Student Finance England.